What is Critical Craft Forum?

 Email us at firstname.lastname@example.org to collaborate on and create future projects:

-Publication to be released in February 2017: What is Contemporary about Craft?
+Publication to be released in Fall 2017: What is Contemporary about Craft?
 This panel launched the Critical Craft Forum panels at College Art Association in 2012, and includes: Glenn Adamson, Elissa Auther, Ezra Shales, Damian Skinner, Jenni Sorkin, and Julia Bryan-Wilson.
-Details on ordering released in early January.
+Details TBA.

 Local Chapters: Help move the conversation from online to on site!
 Email email@example.com